squince/stevequince.me/markdown-style-guide.md

----
-title: 'Markdown Style Guide'
-description: 'Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.'
-postReady: false
-pubDate: 'Jun 19 2024'
-heroImage: '../../assets/comingsoon.jpg'
-heroText: 'Coming Soon!'
----

-Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.
+# Markdown syntax that can be used when content in Astro.

 ## Headings